nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-tree-snapshot.md

 [Nuxeo Tree Snapshot](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-tree-snapshot) enables to snapshot and version a whole folder and its content in a single step.
 You can then recover the state of a folder for a given version.
 {{! /excerpt}}

+{{#> callout type='info' heading='Nuxeo Tree Snapshot with Nuxeo Web UI'}}
+The default button to perform a tree snapshot is exposed in Nuxeo JSF UI.
+You can perfectly use it in Nuxeo Web UI by creating a button in **Nuxeo Studio Designer**, linked to the `Document.CreateTreeSnapshot` operation.
+{{/callout}}

 ## Installation

 {{{multiexcerpt 'MP-installation-easy' page='Generic Multi-Excerpts'}}}